 Skip to main content

-Jennifer is a political scientist whose research focuses on public opinion and elections, survey methodology, and media attitudes.
+Jenny is a political scientist whose research focuses on public opinion and elections, survey methodology, and media attitudes.

 Her research has been published by Georgetown University Press, Public Opinion Quarterly, Health Affairs, Digital Journalism, and State Politics and Policy, among others.
-She has been featured in the New York Times, Associated Press, NPR (national and affiliates), CBS and local radio outlets, Newsweek, USA Today, the LA Times, and for specialty media projects such as the Code Switch project at NPR.
+She has been featured in The New York Times, The Associated Press, NPR (national and affiliates), CBS and local radio outlets, Newsweek, USA Today, the LA Times, and for specialty media projects such as the Code Switch project at NPR.

 Project Contributions